 While universal suffrage implies that every person should be allowed to vote, certain criteria of eligibility are generally accepted under international standards.
-Generally accepted eligibility conditions for the right to vote include citizenship, voting age, residency, and the absence of disqualifying circumstances, as may be established by law and a court decision.
+Generally accepted eligibility conditions for the right to vote include citizenship, voting age, residency, (Residence requirements in most cases mean habitual residence) and the absence of disqualifying circumstances, as may be established by law and a court decision.
 The right of persons to stand for office is usually connected with the right to vote.
 The legal analyst should identify and carefully consider the criteria for voter eligibility, including any grounds for disqualification.